kashishkirti2-source/kirtikashish_ba2511339_part2_kpi_experiment/analysis/hypothesis_test_notes.md

 ## Business Interpretation

 The treatment group achieved a significantly higher paid conversion rate than the control group.
 This indicates that the experimental treatment positively influenced user conversions and should be considered for implementation.

+# Task 8: Guardrail Metrics Evaluation

+The treatment group increased paid conversions, but additional guardrail metrics were evaluated before making a business recommendation.

+## 1. Refund Rate
+- Control: 0.00%
+- Treatment: 0.42%

+The treatment group showed a small increase in refund requests.
+However, the refund rate remains very low and does not currently present a major business risk.

+## 2. Support Ticket Rate
+- Control: 21.93%
+- Treatment: 37.20%

+Support ticket rate increased noticeably in the treatment group.
+This suggests users required more assistance, which may increase operational costs and indicate usability issues.
+This is an important risk that should be monitored.

+## 3. Average Days to Convert
+- Control: 8.86 days
+- Treatment: 6.40 days

+Users in the treatment group converted faster than the control group.
+This is a positive outcome and reduces the customer acquisition cycle.

+## 4. Average Engagement Score
+- Control: 57.05
+- Treatment: 62.90

+Engagement improved in the treatment group, suggesting that users interacted more actively with the product.

+## 5. Revenue Quality
+- Average Revenue per Converted User
+  - Control: 1630.10
+  - Treatment: 770.41

+Although conversions increased, revenue generated per converted user decreased.
+This indicates a potential decline in revenue quality and should be investigated before a full rollout.

+## Overall Assessment

+While the treatment significantly improved paid conversion rate, the increase in support tickets and the decline in revenue per converted user indicate potential risks.
+A phased rollout with further investigation is recommended rather than an immediate full deployment.